 Variant Calling tools identify genetic variations of newly sequenced genomes by comparing to the corresponding reference genome.
 In practice, the output of NGS technologies (reads) are mapped to the reference genome and variations are identified.
 In the last years, many variant callers have been released in order to obtain accurate and fast results.
 In December 2017, the team at Google Brain joined the effort by releasing an open source, deep learning based variant caller: DeepVariant.
 DeepVariant outperforms its competitors by accuracy – it even won the accuracy award at the precision FDA Truth Challenge.

-As we started using DeepVariant, we realized that running the binaries provided by Google over our datasets was not efficient enough.
-Parallelization over multiple files is not handled by default, input files need some preprocessing since not all of them are compatible with DeepVariant, and manually running the binaries or, writing some temporary script on top of them, was not sustainable.
+As we started using DeepVariant, we realised that running the binaries provided by Google over our datasets was not efficient enough.
+Parallelisation over multiple files is not handled by default, input files need some preprocessing since not all of them are compatible with DeepVariant, and manually running the binaries or, writing some temporary script on top of them, was not sustainable.
 Moreover, we needed a way to seamlessly run DeepVariant over cloud in the easiest way possible.
-That’s when we decided to write a Nextflow-based pipeline and use it on Deploit to solve our problems.
+That’s when we decided to write a Nextflow-based pipeline and use it on CloudOS to solve our problems.

 DeepVariant: an overview